couchbase-ps/cb-workshop-2d/README.md

-# Couchbase Development Workshop - 2 days
+# Couchbase Development Workshop - 2 days for Amadeus

 Couchbase is the most powerful NoSQL data platform.